Media and gender: Diversity and inclusion

-According to It's a Man's Celluloid World, a report by San Diego State University analysing the inclusion and portrayal of women in film, 2024 is the first year in recent history to have an equal balance of male and female protagonists in film, both sitting at 42% (with the remainder featuring an ensemble cast).
+2024 marked the change of a previously male dominated representation.
+2024 was the first year in which there was an equal balance of male and female protagonists in film, both sitting at 42%.
 In 2024 the percentage of female characters in major roles sat at 39%, an increase of two percentage points from the year before, with female characters with speaking roles also increasing two points from 35% to 37% between 2023 and 2024.

-With a closer look into the age of the women featured in these roles, there remained an obvious disparity in the ages of the women portrayed in the film, as the report cites Demi Moore —being over 50— in The Substance as an exception to the rule, with 16% of female characters in 2024 being over 40, with only 5% featured being over 60.
-This contrasts to the inclusion of older male characters, with 55% of males included were over 40.
+There remains an disparity between the ages of men and women portrayed the film, as the report cites Demi Moore—being over 50—in The Substance as an exception to the rule, with 16% of female characters in 2024 being over 40, with only 5% featured being over 60.
+55% of male characters, on the other hand, were over 40.

-Characterisation
+Characterization

+Media represents women in such ways that reinforces popular tropes.
 Women in film and television are often reduced to feminine stereotypes, falling into roles and tropes which service the male leads.
 Historically, women have often been portrayed as caretakers and love interests.
 Even pioneering female leads of television and cinema, such as Lucille Ball and Doris Day, are portrayed as home-makers, wives, and mothers.
+Overtime the film industry has been improving on varying the types of role women receive in film.
+Women were commonly identified in areas in film and advertisement that were stereotypically fit.
+These scripted representation of women negatively impact stereotypes.
+There has been growth and advancement in women in STEM related media as well as areas that are more male dominated.

 Female characters which famously deviate from these stereotypes are Ellen Ripley, Sarah Connor and Buffy Summers.
 These characters are popular amongst both feminist and conservative critics, and are often cited as examples against the "Girlboss" character archetype, in which a woman is portrayed as cold, uncaring, with a disinterest in both platonic and romantic companionship, bearing similarity to traditional male action leads.